somenath203/Suicide-Depression-Predictor/README.md

 Link to the jupyter notebook of the machine learning model: https://github.com/somenath203/Suicide-Depression-Predictor/blob/main/backend/suicide_depression_classification_kmeans.ipynb

+Link to the dataset used to train the machine learning model: https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch

 ## Contributions

 I have designed the entire frontend of this project whereas my teammate Vishal Lazrus created the entire backend FastAPI and the machine learning model.